2022 Sermon Series

 Just as the world had an expectation for a Messiah that was different than the Son that God sent, let’s ponder together where our own expectations of Jesus come from, and how in light of those, he might be truly incomparable.

 This year for Lent (the forty days leading to Easter), we're doing a book study together as a congregation!
 We'll be using a daily devotional called "Lent In Plain Sight" by Jill Duffield.
 This book leads us through ten ordinary objects that Jesus would have encountered on his way to Jerusalem and encourages us to find a deeper meaning in the Biblical narrative of Jesus' journey to the cross.

 Stand Alone messages are messages that do not have a series associated with them.

 1-2-22 - The Skill of Sustaining with Pastor Jake

 2021 Sermon Series

-Below is an archive of all the series released so far this year.
+Below is an archive of all the series released in 2021, working backwards from the most recent.

 The Gospel According To Mark